MRdulaenterprise/companylocalai/packages/data-schemas/README.md

-# LibreChat Data Schemas Package
+# Company Local AI Data Schemas Package

-This package provides the database schemas, models, types, and methods for LibreChat using Mongoose ODM.
+This package provides the database schemas, models, types, and methods for Company Local AI using Mongoose ODM.

 ## 📁 Package Structure